mirchaemanuel/mirchaemanuel/README.md

 ### Hi there 👋

-I'm Mircha Emanuel `ryuujin` D'Angelo, Full Stack Developer on Netsons/Athomos (https://www.netsons.com).
+I'm Mircha Emanuel `ryuujin` D'Angelo, Technical Solutions Architect in [Oltrematica Srl](https://oltrematica.it)

 I’m a highly skilled Full-stack developer and Software Architect from Pescara, Italia.
 I have more than 20 years of experience designing and developing a wide variety of business applications.